SOT Chiropractic Technique

 Category 2:

-Deals more with structure, biomechanics of the musculoskeletal system and cranial sutures and their effects on the nervous system.
+This category deals more with structure, biomechanics of the musculoskeletal system, and cranial sutures and their effects on the nervous system.

-The patient is more stable and we focus more on structural issues. e.g.. a long standing pelvic rotation co committing with spinal misalignments and fixations.
+The patient is more stable and we focus more on structural issues, for example, a long-standing pelvic rotation co-committing with spinal misalignments and fixations.
 Treatment now turns to restoring proper biomechanics (the way the patient moves and holds themselves) to the spine and extremities.
 We remove restrictions (subluxations) in the spine where needed using gentle mobilization along with blocks placed at specific angles to promote proper movement.
-We also adjust (very specific mobilization) the spine and give exercises to help restore proper movement patterns which lay down new neural pathways or movement habits.
+We also adjust (very specific mobilization) the spine and give exercises to help restore proper movement patterns, which lay down new neural pathways or movement habits.

 Category 1: